 In 1949, some very baseball minded people sat a meeting and discussed a way to raise money to buy baseball equipment for boys playing amateur baseball in Cincinnati.
 They approached the Cincinnati Reds with an idea, and the Kid Glove Game was born.
 They raised $7,749.00 that year.

 The Reds allow our program to print 40,000 ticket vouchers every year for the kids.
+In 2014, the Reds began charging $1.00 for every ticket voucher issued to teams.
+This allows the Reds to claim the Kid Glove Game attrendance for their official records.
 In reality, the Reds are vritually donating 40,000 tickets to their games to help kids.